 I love dark chocolate.
 It smells good, it tastes good and it’s good for you.
 Years ago, my mother-in-law gave me a recipe book that only has recipes made with chocolate because she knew how much I love it.

-Dark chocolate is a decadent health food.
-It contains flavonoids, which are the same antioxidant compounds found in fruits, vegetables and whole grains.
+Dark chocolate, including pure cacao powder contain flavonoids, which are the same antioxidant compounds found in fruits, vegetables and whole grains.
 These compounds reduce inflammation and improve blood flow to your brain and heart.
 They also help lower blood pressure, LDL (bad) cholesterol and blood sugar levels.
-Dark chocolate is rich in fiber and minerals, such as magnesium, potassium, calcium and iron.
+Dark chocolate and pure cacao powder are rich in fibre and minerals, such as magnesium, potassium, calcium and iron.

 Currently, there are no dietary guidelines as to how much dark chocolate you should eat to reap the health benefits.
 However, studies show that a little bit of dark chocolate every day is good for you.
-But not all chocolates are created equal.
+Here are seven benefits of dark chocolate.
+But remember, not all chocolates are created equal.
 Even some dark chocolates, which are known as the healthier kind, may not promote health.

 As featured above, I’ve created a chocolate brownie made with raw ingredients such as date paste, ground almonds, almond butter, maple syrup, applesauce and 70% dark chocolate.
 There’s no refined sugar, no flour and no dairy butter.
 It is more delicious than the traditional brownies that I used to make.
 And they taste great with a cup of coffee!